Technology will be critical to expanding provision in remote areas

 COVID-19 has left healthcare systems around the world reeling — and pandemics are just one of the heightened threats humanity faces over the coming decades.
 How will we cope?

-Leesman has surveyed over 720,000 employees in more than 4,700 workplaces.
-Peggie rothe delves into the data to debunk some office myths
+Following Leesman’s survey of more than 4,900 workplaces, Peggie Rothe delves into the data to debunk some office myths

 As COVID-19 shutters communities around the world, collaboration is more important than ever

 Three engineers offer solutions to a developer’s challenge